Voting System Selection and Procurement

 In July 2014, SBE asked vendors to submit proposals for a new voting solution for Maryland.
 Under State law, the system must be a paper-based system with tabulators for early voting centers, polling places, and central counting of absentee and provisional ballots and a device to allow voters with disabilities to mark and cast their ballots independently.

 Four vendors submitted proposals, and SBE’s evaluation team reviewed the proposals and made a recommendation to SBE’s Procurement Officer.
 Relying on the evaluation team’s review and SBE’s certification process, the State Administrator recommended and the members of the State Board of Elections approved the contract award to Election Systems and Software Inc. (ES&S).
 The solution includes a tabulator for early voting centers and polling places, ballot marking devices for voters with disabilities, a central tabulator for counting absentee and provisional ballots, and a central database to aggregate results.
-Final approval by the Board of Public is pending.
+The Board of Public Works approved the lease agreement for the new voting system on December 17, 2014.

 Under State law, a voting system solution must be certified by the members of the State Board of Elections before it can be used in the State.
 To comply with this requirement, SBE staff conducted thorough testing of the voting system, held a public demonstration, and worked with the University of Baltimore to perform a usability and accessibility review of the system.
 As a result of these activities, SBE produced the following: